bockp/Edge-Detection-project/Article-month1.md

 - decision: detection of edges using 1st or 2nd derivatives usually combined with thresholding.

 Errors in edge detection can either be false positives (classification of non edge pixels as edge pixels) or false negatives (classification of edge pixels as non-edge pixels).
 There is also a conflict between the correct detection of edges and the precise localization of their position.

-In our project, we shall begin by documenting the 3 main linear edge detection approaches and algorithms, and their implentation in the image processing software ImageJ[^SCH2015]:
-- Convolution with edge templates (Prewit, Sobel, Kirsh)[^SOB1968]
-- Zero-crossings of Laplacian of Gaussian convolution [^MAR1980]
-- Zero-crossings of directional derivatives of smoothed images (Canny)[^CAN1986]

-We will then perform a benchmark on the imageJ plugins, in order to compare them by measuring their execution time and the memory load for the JVM.

-# Material & Methods

 ## Sobel